-Second, people bring many different intentions to their app use, and prior work suggests a user's motivation for using their phone may influence whether they later regret doing so~\cite{lukoff2018, hiniker2016}.
-For instance, earlier studies have shown that users often turn to mobile apps to kill time during moments of idle attention~\cite{chen2023, pielot_when_2015, zheng2024fragmented, yang2020bored}, typically without a clear purpose.
+Second, people bring many different intentions to their app use, and prior work suggests a user's motivation for engaging with an app may influence whether they later regret doing so~\cite{lukoff2018, hiniker2016}.
+For instance, earlier studies have shown that users often turn to mobile apps to kill time during idle moments~\cite{chen2023, pielot_when_2015, zheng2024fragmented, yang2020bored}, typically without a clear purpose.
 It is plausible that users' sense of regret after such mindless use differs from their feelings after engaging with the same app for specific, goal-directed tasks, such as communicating with a friend or seeking information.
-Finally, whether a user's actual activity aligns with their intention may also influence regret, as prior work suggested~\cite{cho2021}.
-However, there is a lack of quantitative evidence documenting the prevalence of such deviations or how they contribute to regret.
+Finally, prior work suggests that whether a user's actual activity aligns with their intention may also influence regret~\cite{cho2021, zeelenberg2007, pieters2005}.
 Thus, in this study, we sought to answer the following research questions: